Subscribe Now!

 CDO Subprime

-CDO is whatCDO's are only part of the $ 1.14 QUADRILLION derivatives - click here for more...
-Derivatives have no fixed set of rules and are traded over the counter and not on a Stock Exchange.
-They are highly dangerous investment instruments.
-They are often labeled as STRUCTURED PRODUCTS.
+CDO is whatCDOs are only part of the $1.14 QUADRILLION derivatives—click here for more.
+Derivatives have no fixed set of rules and are traded over the counter rather than on a Stock Exchange.
+They are hazardous investment instruments, often labeled as STRUCTURED PRODUCTS.

 OTC derivatives have multiplied wealth like a fractional reserve banking system, but they’re hollow.
-When someone can no longer provide a guarantee, the system collapses or at least part of it does.
+When someone can no longer guarantee, the system collapses, or at least part of it does.

 What are Collateralized Debt Obligations?

-We all heard about CDO's and the Subprime.
+We have all heard about CDOs and Subprime.
 However, it is not easy to understand what and how they are.
 For this reason, we have incorporated a small presentation.
-CDO's are structured products.
+CDOs are structured products.

 The CDO Subprime presentation